Why Two-Factor Authentication Matters

 -

-Enter the generated code to confirm it works.
+Enter the generated code to confirm the connection.

-Now, every time you log in, you’ll open the app to get a fresh code.
+Every time you log in, you will open the app to retrieve a fresh code.
+These apps are more secure than SMS and function without a cellular connection.

-Some services (like banking apps) let you use your fingerprint or face scan as the second factor.
+Some services, particularly banking and financial apps, allow you to use a fingerprint or face scan as the second factor.

 -